asherevan/micropython-pin-tester/README.md

 # micropython-pin-tester

-A simple micropython program for finding the correct pins on your micropython board if they are incorectly or not-at-all labled.
+A simple micropython program for finding the correct pins on your micropython board if they are incorrectly or not-at-all labeled.

 Tested on ESP8266 only, but should work on any other board too.